 Getting hold of packing boxes for removals Brighton can sometimes be a tricky and somewhat time-consuming task!
 You can often pay over the odds for the convenience of having them delivered.
 That’s why many of our customers prefer us to come and pack them up before we move them, saving themselves a headache and hassle.
 We are removals Brighton experts so why not let us do the packing as well?

-However, for the people who prefer the DIY approach, we at Gold Bear Removals we have put together a box moving guide for you, to make this part of your move go as swiftly and easily as possible.
+However, for the people who prefer the DIY approach, we at Gold Bear Removals Brighton have put together a box moving guide for you, to make this part of your move go as swiftly and easily as possible.
 You can order any products through us if you are living in East Sussex and get next day delivery and even free delivery in Brighton.

 Our top tips when packing boxes for removals:

 – If you are attempting to pack yourself, our number one piece of advice is to take care with the boxes you select to pack your possessions in.
 The box used dictates the safety and security of the precious items inside.
 So no matter how carefully you might wrap and package all of your delicate items if the bottom falls through while carrying, there is very little you can do to prevent breakages!

 – Always ensure that your boxes are high quality double wall corrugated cardboard.
 Anything less provides flimsy and unreliable support for heavy goods.
 Single walled boxes are no good for fragile items as it’s not strong enough.
 Triple wall corrugated boxes and quadruple wall corrugated boxes are also available if you can get hold of them.
 You can find them through online suppliers Davpack and Raja Pack.
 Their boxes are graded with C fluting, lined with 4 layers that are stuck together to form a 1.5cm thick wall of protection.

 Some in-depth info on boxes…The really nerdy bit!

 C fluting is one of many different grades from E to BC